Summer programs, generally taken one or two summers prior to enrollment, enable parents and students to get a taste of the boarding school experience.

 Middle Percentile of SAT Scores

 Summer is an exciting time for the students at Glenholme.
 During July and August, the school offers its Summer Program, giving summer and year-round students a unique enrichment opportunity with morning academics and a wide variety of social and recreational activities.
-A comprehensive curriculum is

 Financial Aid Available: No